AliSoftware/Dip/README.md

 ### Errors

 The resolve operation has a potential to fail because you can use the wrong type, factory or a wrong tag.
-For that reason Dip throws an error
- `DefinitionNotFound(DefinitionKey)` if it failed to resolve a type.
+For that reason Dip throws a `DipError` if it fails to resolve a type.
 Thus when calling `resolve` you need to use a `try` operator.
 There are very rare use cases when your application can recover from this kind of error.
 In most of the cases you can use `try!` to cause an exception at runtime if error was thrown or `try?` if a dependency is optional.
 This way `try!` serves as an additional mark for developers that resolution can fail.
 Dip also provides helpful descriptions for errors that can occur when you call `resolve`.
 See the source code documentation to know more about that.

 ### Concrete Example